 Pakistan is a tricky country to analyze, both in general geopolitical terms, and also when it comes to why it has one of the world's worst passports.
 Part of the reason why just 36 countries admit Pakistanis without a visa is the fact that Pakistan harbors terrorists, even though there's not an active civil war raging in the country.
 Pakistan's relationship with the United States has also recently deteriorated, which can't have helped its diplomatic efforts abroad.

 Many people now agree former US President George W. Bush was premature when he declared "Mission Accomplished" in Iraq in 2003.
 But the weakness of the Iraqi passport, the world's second-worst as of October 2018, is something about which there's near-universal agreement.
 Though the second Iraq War has officially been over for several years, just 34 countries allow Iraqi passport holders to enter without a visa.Continue to 5 of 5 below.

 05 of 05

-South Sudan's passport is perhaps the very worst in the world.
-The country, the world's newest, suffers from the same geographical isolation as many on this list, but the country also bears another scar: Its citizens have a per capita GDP of just over $1,000 USD per year, which makes the prospect of international travel bleak for all but the richest among them.
+Afghanistan's passport is perhaps the very worst in the world.
+The country, which has been war-torn since the middles of the 20th century, suffers from the same geographical isolation as many on this list, but the country also bears another scar: Its citizens have a per capita GDP of under $1,000 USD per year, which makes the prospect of international travel bleak for all but the richest among them.

-Even for the South Sudanese who can manage to afford a plane ticket to somewhere else in Africa or beyond, the added financial and logistical burden of needing to secure a visa in advance of travel exists.
-There's a reason the South Sudanese passport is known as one of the world's worst!
+Even for Afghans who can manage to afford a plane ticket to somewhere else in central Asia or beyond, the added financial and logistical burden of needing to secure a visa in advance of travel to all but 31 countries exists.
+There's a reason the Afghanistan passport is known as one of the world's worst!